Speech on the Importance of Good Sleep

 Other ailments linked to this defect are liver disease and gout which are affected by higher sugar levels.
 Cardiovascular health is therefore linked to us getting good quality sleeps or not.

-See Also: Speech on Self-Esteem
+See Also: Speech on Junk Food

 The chance of us getting a good night’s sleep depends on various factors.
 If our brains and bodies are tired before bed we’re more likely to fall asleep.
 Exercise before bed can be beneficial for tiring us.
 A short jog or press-ups before bed are likely to help.
 We should turn off our phones and stop watching TV a few hours before sleep time.
 This may be surprising because many like to watch a late-night movie in bed.